 Helena Tynell Bubble Glass Wall Lamp or Flush Mount

-Materials: Amber coloured crystal bubble glass.
+Materials: Slightly oval amber coloured crystal bubble glass lampshade.
 Gold painted rectangular metal (iron) wall or ceiling mount.
 Some metal parts.
 Porcelain E14 socket.

 Height: 23 cm / 9.05”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Helena Tynell (1918-2016).

 Manufacturer: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

 Other versions: This Helena Tynell bubble glass wall lamp or flush mount was made in several sizes and models.
 These lamps were made as pendant lamp and as chandelier with several pendants together.
 Table lamps, other wall lamps, floor lamps, ceiling lamps and flush mounts were also made.

 Hellin Helena Tynell, born as Helena Turpeinen on December 10, 1918 in Äänekoski, Finland.
 She died January 18, 2016 in Tuusula, also in Finland.

 Tynell graduated in 1943 from the Central School of Arts and Crafts (Taideteollisuuskeskuskoulu) in Helsinki.